 There are many summer camps for children who have diabetes.
 Such settings can help children learn about their disease and about how to manage it.
 Also, the camp setting introduces them to other children who have type 1 diabetes.
 If you arm your child with the proper knowledge, it not only empowers him or her to take responsibility for self-care but also provides a greater understanding of the disease and why it's important to treat it.

 Remember that your family is not alone in dealing with your child's diabetes.
 Your diabetes team coordinator can direct you to local support groups as well as many resources on online and publications from organizations such as Diabetes Canada.
 In addition to providing emotional support, these groups can also direct you to information you need to overcome whatever hurdles arise in your child's experience with diabetes.

-ByHealthwise StaffPrimary Medical ReviewerJohn Pope, MD - PediatricsDonald Sproule, MDCM, CCFP - Family MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerStephen LaFranchi, MD - Pediatrics, Pediatric Endocrinology
+ByHealthwise StaffPrimary Medical ReviewerJohn Pope, MD, MPH - PediatricsDonald Sproule, MDCM, CCFP - Family MedicineAdam Husney, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerStephen H. LaFranchi, MD - Pediatric Endocrinology

 Current as ofDecember 7, 2017